Mykola Zerov: Brief biography

 He studied philology at Saint Vladimir University in Kyiv.
 From 1917 to 1920, he edited the bibliographical journal.
 He was a professor of Ukrainian literature at the Kyiv Architectural Institute (1918–1920), the Kyiv Co-operative Tekhnikum (1923–1925), and the Kyiv Institute of People's Education (1923–1935).
 He also taught the theory of translation at the Ukrainian Institute of Linguistic Education (1930–1933).

-Mykola Zerov was perhaps the most talented of the Neoclassicist movement of poets in 1920s Ukraine.
-Despite Communist demands that all creative works conform to Socialist Realism, the neoclassical movement stressed the production of 'high art' for an educated and highly literate audience.
+Mykola Zerov was perhaps the most talented of the Neoclassicist movement of poets in the 1920s Ukraine.
+Despite Communist demands that all creative works conform to socialist realism, the neoclassicist movement stressed the production of 'high art' for an educated and highly literate audience.
 Zerov, particularly, eschewed contemporary politics in his poetry, focusing on aesthetic and historical classical themes under a tight and difficult poetical structure.
-This approach eventually proved fatal, as Zerov, along with many other Ukrainian writers of the period, was accused for anti-Soviet activities and later sent to Solovki prison camp (he was arrested by the NKVD in April 1935 and sentenced to 10 years' imprisonment).
+This approach eventually proved fatal, as Zerov, along with many other Ukrainian writers of the period, was accused of anti-Soviet activities and later sent to Solovki prison camp (he was arrested by the NKVD in April 1935 and sentenced to 10 years' imprisonment).
 A special NKVD troika of the Leningrad Region sentenced him to death on 9 October 1937.
 Zerov was shot on 3 November 1937 in Sandarmokh, Karelia.

 Zerov was formally rehabilitated in 1958 and selections of his poetry were published in 1966, but a full rehabilitation was blocked by hostility from official critics.